 That depends.
 Before you click away and start ordering me a prize for the most woolly answer on the internet, do bear with me.

-Whether hybrid fitness cross-training has a future within your workout arsenal comes down to a counter-question: What are your goals?
+Whether hybrid fitness cross-training has a future within your over 40 mens fitness journey comes down to a counter-question: What are your goals?
 If you simply want to look good naked, improve your health, longevity, and fitness, I’d advise probably not.

 However, if you relish personal or social challenges, don’t fancy the monotonous routine of conventional training, and want to mix up strength and cardio, then perhaps hybrid fitness cross-training is exactly for you.